 Right now the likelihood is of National League football, of non-league football.
 Let’s repeat that: likelihood.
 We are far past the point where early-season talk of a relegation battle could be dismissed by the deluded.
 United are in it up to their necks.
 If this is what they produce at home, against Cheltenham Town, where is the hope to be found?

 Where is the League Two team capable of losing to this sorry, splintered, struggling group?
-And where is the set of answers that will reunite things from this increasingly bitter position.
+And where is the set of answers that will reunite things from this increasingly bitter position?
 A few minutes after full-time on Saturday, a cluster of fans stayed in the Paddock to give Mike Williamson the benefit of their views.
 Fingers were wagged, gestures made, ripe comments offered.

-Before that, there had been some bitter-looking exchanges between players and supporters, coaches and supporters.
+Before that, there had been some annoyed-looking exchanges between players and supporters, coaches and supporters.
 This was a club, a team, a terrace-pitch collective turning in on itself.
 It’s a miracle, really, that United are not further off the pace in the division than they are.

 At the back of the Andrew Jenkins Stand, as the stadium cleared, the Piatak family stood on the balcony of one of the new executive boxes.
 Look on my works, ye mighty, and despair.
 Off the field, United has been and is being modernised, invested in, dragged forward, polished, enhanced.